Victor Jeman Academy

 Exercise : Pick up and drop items

-Your game now has an inventory system!
-The hero can collect items, equip them, and drop them:
+Your game now has an inventory system.
+The hero collects items, equips them, and drops them:

 Test Your Knowledge